thefajarmalik/thefajarmalik.com/content/portfolio/index.md

 ---

+### Pseudonymous Authentication Protocol (Thesis project)

+Privacy-preserving authentication protocol for secure user access to external services in distributed service environments, addressing challenges where centralized single-sign-on (SSO) is impractical.
+The solution was modeled in applied pi calculus, verified with ProVerif, and demonstrated through a working prototype.
+Thesis was awarded a very good grade.\
+**Technologies:** Python, Docker, Shell Script, Javascript, ProVerif.

+---

 ### Smoke Beefs

 IoT-based Animal Growth Tracking System.
 I developed an Android app serving as a tracking dashboard.
 The project won a prestigious national competition, showcasing innovation and technical excellence.\